 - I-5 in Skagit County is part of the 48,000-lane mile system of interconnected controlled or limited-access highways that form the National Highway System.
-FHWA, along with WSDOT, are responsible for this system and recognize that the interstate system is also part of regional and local transportation systems. - This study is part of a larger statewide I-5 Master Plan effort to address regional transportation needs between Washington's borders with British Columbia and Oregon. - The study area is about 9 miles in length with an estimated current population of about 44,350 residents in the Mount Vernon-Burlington urban area. - I-5 is a four-lane divided interstate consisting of two 12-foot driving lanes with 8-foot shoulders in each direction, except on the Skagit River Bridge where the shoulders narrow to 3 feet. - There are eight interchanges at least one mile apart within the corridor with a total of 30 ramps that provide access on and off I-5 to local communities.
+FHWA, along with WSDOT, are responsible for this system and recognize that the interstate system is also part of regional and local transportation systems. - The study area is about 9 miles in length with an estimated current population of about 44,350 residents in the Mount Vernon-Burlington urban area. - I-5 is a four-lane divided interstate consisting of two 12-foot driving lanes with 8-foot shoulders in each direction, except on the Skagit River Bridge where the shoulders narrow to 3 feet. - There are eight interchanges at least one mile apart within the corridor with a total of 30 ramps that provide access on and off I-5 to local communities.
 Four interchanges provide connections to SR 536, SR 538, SR 20 and SR 11.
 There are two east-west street crossings of I-5 in Burlington and four eastwest street crossings of I-5 in Mount Vernon. - The Skagit River flows between Mount Vernon and Burlington.
-There are only two north-south bridges across the Skagit River: the Skagit River Bridge
+There are only two north-south bridges across the Skagit River: the Skagit River Bridge (known as the I-5 Trooper Sean M. O'Connell Jr. Memorial Bridge) and the Riverside Bridge connecting Burlington Boulevard to Riverside Drive in Mount Vernon.

-- (known as the I-5 Trooper Sean M. O'Connell Jr. Memorial Bridge) and the Riverside Bridge connecting Burlington Boulevard to Riverside Drive in Mount Vernon. - An additional bridge is located on SR 536 through Mount Vernon connecting to SR 20.
+- An additional bridge is located on SR 536 through Mount Vernon connecting to SR 20.
 This section of SR 536 serves as an alternate route to the Anacortes/San Juan Ferry Terminal and Whidbey Island. - Bicycles are permitted on a portion of the interstate but restricted across the Skagit River bridge between the College Way Interchange (Exit 227) and the George Hopper Road Interchange (Exit 229).
 Many local streets in the urban area permit bicycle use, including the Riverside Drive bridge connecting Mount Vernon with Burlington across the Skagit River.
 However, there are limited dedicated bicycle lane facilities on local streets, especially along east-west facilities crossing I-5.
 There is one dedicated pedestrian and bicycle crossing under I-5 in Burlington. - The posted speed limit is 60 mph in the Mount Vernon-Burlington urban areas and 70 mph on the north and south ends of the study area. - Maintenance, incident response, snow and ice control, pavement repair and vegetation control are provided by WSDOT Mount Vernon Area 2 Maintenance Office for the interstate and nearby state highways.